robweber/ha-betabrite-sign/README.md

 ### Home Assistant Entity Discovery

-This code can run standalone, or be further integrated with Home Assistant to expose some entities via [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/) and [MQTT Text](https://www.home-assistant.io/integrations/text.mqtt/) integrations.
-This allows Home Assistant to get some run-time data, control the sign as though it was a light, and push text to the sign.
+This code can run standalone, or be further integrated with Home Assistant to expose some entities via [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/), [MQTT Switch](https://www.home-assistant.io/integrations/switch.mqtt/), and [MQTT Text](https://www.home-assistant.io/integrations/text.mqtt/) integrations.
+This allows Home Assistant to get some run-time data, control the sign as though it was a light, push text, and even run a timer on the sign.
 For this to work MQTT must be setup as [described below](#mqtt).
 In Home Assistant [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) is used to automatically configure the device when `--ha_discovery` is passed in at startup.
 Other options, like the device name, can be configured as well.

 When MQTT is configured the program will watch for commands and publish to the following topics.